michael081906/Robotic-polishing/README.md

 <img src="https://github.com/michael081906/ros-project-robotic-polishing/blob/master/docs/robot-polishing-demo.gif" width="400" >

-## Overview and purpose of the project
+## Overview

-During a casting process such as solidifying metal plates, those metal plates usually have a coarse surface and is necessary to apply a polishing procedure to smooth the workpiece’s surface.
-Therefore, this project goal is to develop an industrial robotic application for polishing surface of a workpiece.
+During a casting process such as solidifying metal plates,the metal plates usually have a coarse surface and it's necessary to apply a polishing procedure to smooth the workpiece’s surface.
+Therefore, the goal of this project is to develop a robotic application for polishing surface.
 The project consists of a robotic arm and a depth camera.
-The robotic arm will operate motion for polishing based on multiple positions sent from the depth camera.
-The depth camera will generate point cloud data of the object first and sends it to the robotic arm.
-The robotic arm will then start to polish the target surface by using the point cloud information.
-The module will be developed by using robot operating system(ROS) framework and simulating in gazebo.
+The robotic arm will operate motions for polishing based on multiple positions sent from the depth camera.
+The depth camera will generate pointcloud data of the object first and sends it to the robotic arm.
+The robotic arm will then start to polish the target surface by using the pointcloud information.
+The module was developed by using Robot Operating System(ROS) with Kinetic version and simulated in gazebo.

-## Presentation link:
+## Presentation link
 - [Google slides](https://docs.google.com/presentation/d/1rI3Nj8a8sGg6t7eYuaSVSCyE0983Q329ykSKCLgTq6U/edit#slide=id.p)

-## SIP process link:
+## SIP process link

 - [SIP process](https://docs.google.com/spreadsheets/d/1UUcCnmibCKxxiiPX6WSljX4oefd2pRVzwdVSvT2h65M/edit#gid=0)
 - [Sprint reflection](https://docs.google.com/document/d/1ROcQN64o7sSzH2lZel_-hgHf1hhe9IFEqnSOjLyZbQA/edit)